 (F) The word “medicated” shall appear directly following and below the product name in type size, no smaller than one-half the type size of the product name.

-(c) Pet food labels shall have such additional information as required by the commissioner through rules.
+(c) Pet food and specialty pet food labels shall have such additional information as required by the commissioner through rules.

 (d) All customer-formula feeds shall be labeled at all times and shall be supplied to the purchaser at the time of delivery.
 The label shall bear the following information:

 (3) Date of manufacture and/or delivery.

 (4) The product name and quantity statement of each commercial feed and each other ingredient used in the mixture.

 (5) For all customer-formula feeds containing drugs and for all other such customer-formula feeds as the commissioner may require by legislative rules, adequate directions as necessary for their safe and effective use and precautionary statements for safe and effective use.